-So, where do you begin figuring out what jobs exist in the finance industry and which one is right for you?
-We’ve compiled a list of more than 20 careers in finance, ranging from entry-level analyst positions to insurance sales and all the way up to chief financial officers.
-We’ve also included salary data (sourced primarily from the BLS) and job descriptions to help you get a feel for what these roles look like so you can better understand your options.
+To help you figure out what jobs in finance might be right for you, we’ve compiled a list of more than 20 careers in finance, ranging from entry-level analyst positions to insurance sales to chief financial officers.
+We’ve also included salary data (sourced primarily from the BLS) and job descriptions to help you understand what these roles entail.

 Accounting and Tax Financial Careers